Organizers exhort women to vote for change at US rallies

-WASHINGTON (AP) — A mostly young, diverse crowd of masked women rallied Saturday in the nation’s capital, exhorting voters to oppose President Donald Trump and his fellow Republican candidates in the Nov.
+Thousands of mostly young women in masks rallied Saturday in the nation’s capital and other U.S. cities, exhorting voters to oppose President Donald Trump and his fellow Republican candidates in the Nov.
 3 elections.

 The latest of rallies that began with a massive women’s march the day after Trump’s January 2017 inauguration was playing out during the coronavirus pandemic, and demonstrators were asked to wear face coverings and practice social distancing.